Replit vs Bolt: The complete comparison guide

 The Replit Team

 Choosing between Replit and Bolt.new means deciding how you want to build software with AI.
-Replit is a cloud IDE that merges coding, hosting, and team collaboration with AI agents that automate much of the development process.
+Replit is a cloud IDE that merges coding, hosting, and team collaboration with an AI agent that automate much of the development process.
 Bolt focuses on AI-powered web app generation for frameworks like Next.js and React, emphasizing speed of scaffolding over full-stack lifecycle management.

 This comparison examines how each platform performs across nine categories: core functionality, development environment, AI and automation, collaboration, deployment, pricing, performance, integrations, and learning curve, and includes five real-world use cases.